ksgfk/EmbreeSharp/README.md

 Make a native library and use P/Invoke?

 Hmm...maybe we can use OS api.
 Write binary code to memory and call OS api to set memory as executable such as `VirtualProtectEx` on win32.

+### Add more samples

+same as title. like path tracer?

 ## License